Pritjam/se-testcase-builder/README.md

 ## Usage

 This is a very simple build system to generate testcases.
-Type the testcase in `template.s`.
-Then run `make` to generate the object file, ELF, and executable.
-Then run `rename.sh <testcase name>` to create a folder called `<testcase name>`, copy the build fruit to that folder, and rename the build fruit to that name.
+Type the testcase in some file with a `.s` extension.
+Then run `./build.sh FILENAME` where `FILENAME` is the name of the test file (without the `.s` extension).
+This will create a directory called `FILENAME` with the executable, object dump, and source ASM file.

+A file called `template.s` is also provided as an example.
+Several testcases are found in the `testcases` directory.
+This example writes the number `69` to the special memory address `0xFFFFFFFFFFFFFFFF`, which the SE Lab system maps to a special MMIO print address.